 Information you Must Provide

 - This section explains how you need to submit your information, i.e. are you required to include all of your information in a resume or in a cover letter or both?
 Make sure you know exactly what the required format is.
 Some will say you must clearly demonstrate how you meet the essential qualifications in your resume, others may say that you must speak to each of the essential qualifications in a cover letter, using a maximum of 1000 words, providing clear examples of how you meet.
+You may also be asked to answer screening questions to provide more detailed information about your experience.
 Whatever they ask for, you must provide.
 Failure to do so will result in being screened out of the process.

 Other Essential Requirements